biometricITC/cPP-biometrics/methodology/methodologyPADTesting_1_JM.md

 ##### 3.2 Attack scenario
 Evaluator shall conduct the penetration testing following attack scenarios defined here.
 However, those attack scenarios beyond the target attack potential is out of scope of evaluation.
 Evaluator may conduct the testing based on the scenario that is beyond the target attack potential if evaluator believes the attack potential could be lowered than one defined here for some reason.
 However, evaluator shall provide the rationale in the ETR to change the attack potential in each scenario.

+*Note: For the individual attack scenarios, please refer to the specific files in the 'attack' folder.*

+### 4. Scope of the cPP

+No.1 to No.4 should be within the scope of the use case 1 cPP because all attacks can be done at low cost (but we need to set appropriate pass/failure criteria).
+No.5 may be out of scope because creating the face mask costs about 300$ and this doesn’t match the motivation of attackers.